One of the most significant influences on a college student’s life is his or her family.

 - Have a conversation about your expectations of how your student will conduct themselves

 away from home.

-- Discuss the expectations the college has of their behavior (see the Student Handbook
+- Discuss the expectations the college has of their behavior.
+Look over the Student

-& Student Code of Conduct so you are all aware of the policies & standards).
+Handbook & Student Code of Conduct to become aware of the policies & standards.

 - Reassure them that we all make mistakes and what we learn from those mistakes is what